-An upbringing spent outdoors resulted in Kate developing a lifelong passion for wildlife, which led to a career as a professional ecologist for over 16 years.
+An upbringing spent outdoors resulted in Kate developing a lifelong passion for wildlife, which led to a career as a professional ecologist for over seventeen years.

-Throughout her career to date, Kate has never lost her passion for writing.
+Throughout her career, Kate has never lost her passion for writing.
 In fact she would argue that it is impossible for her not to write.
 The ‘Ember Tor’ series draws on her love of the natural world and the experiences of the Author through her work as an ecologist.

-In 2017, Kate had the idea of setting up an online magazine for ecology and wildlife professionals.
-The magazine has gone from strength to strength since its launch in August 2017, and now has an international readership of several thousand (www.InsideEcology.com).
+In 2017, Kate set up an online magazine for ecology and wildlife professionals.
+The magazine has gone from strength to strength since its launch in August 2017 and now has an international readership of several thousand (www.InsideEcology.com).
 When Kate is not running the magazine or writing books, she works as a freelance writer (www.KatePriestman.com) and artist (www.KatePriestmanArt.com).